Contents: Basics; Other Static Problems; Corona Loss; Static Drains; Odds & Ends;

-Nature also generates so-called rain static.
-It doesn't have to be raining to have it occur.
-It is caused by a difference in potential between the earth and moisture-bearing clouds, and individual particles (and/or molecules) of moisture, dust, and even pollutants.
+Nature also generates so-called rain static, but it doesn't have to be raining to have it occur.
+It is caused by a difference in potential between the earth and moisture-bearing clouds.
 It usually starts as a small hiss building in crescendo until a discharge occurs.
 The discharge usually is a lightening strike, although we might not actually see or hear the results of one.

-While DC grounding the antenna does help control static, the real reason to DC ground an antenna has more to do with the following two possibilities.
+As mentioned above, DC grounding the antenna does help control static.
+However, the real reason to DC ground an antenna has more to do with the following two possibilities.
 First, if the antenna were to come in contact with a high voltage overhead line, proper DC grounding will shunt the energy to the body of the vehicle, and hopefully not through your favorite radio.
-While rare, this sort of thing does happen.
-The tip of my previous HF antenna was over 16 feet.
-If I were still living in Kansas City, where I grew up, I couldn't extend to half this height due the low wires, and tree limbs.
-In some areas of the country, I'd be hitting the overhead feed lines for light rail!
-Believe me, it is not something to be complacent about.
+The other is lightning protection, albeit rare!

-Every little bit of static reduction, no matter how it is done, improves the SNR.
+And too, every little bit of static prevention you employ, no matter how it is done, improves the SNR.
 As pointed out in the highlighted article, detection of the incoming signals follow a square law function.
 In other words, the strength of the detected RF changes by twice the number of dB, that the signal changes.
-Or put another way, a little bit of static reduction, makes a big difference on the receiver.
+Or put another way, a little bit of static reduction, makes a big difference in the receivability.